 Student life is often an overwhelming experience.
 You finally move out of home and live on your own.
-There are no annoying parents breathing down your back, no more supervision, curfew, and unnecessary arguments, but rather 10 different bills to pay and a struggling liver to take care of.
+There are no parents breathing down your back, no more supervision, curfew, and unnecessary arguments, but rather 10 different bills to pay and taking care of your own groceries.
 All this becomes much harder to manage if you're an international student moving abroad.
 Yet, however scary and confusing moving to a new city or country may be, it is still one of the most exciting but also expensive undertakings.
-To make it a little easier, our student Uliana Soldatkina will lay out some costs of living in Maastricht for you!
+To make it a little easier, we have laid out some costs of living in Maastricht for you based on student experience!

 Here comes the most interesting and to that matter, one of the most surprising and unexpected expenses – going out.
 Since we are talking student life, parties, dinners and any kind of outings are an essential part of it.
-I’d like to mention this magic expense, which somehow always ends up being more than you anticipate.
+It's worth to mention this magic expense, which somehow always ends up being more than you anticipate.
 All the above-mentioned can cost you up to €200 per month.
 That, of course depending on how social you are.
-In my own experience an average would be €150 per month.
+Based on student experience an average would be €150 per month.

 Lastly, there is transportation.
 You most likely need to get from point A to B somehow.
 The easiest way to do so is of course by bike.
 A convenient thing to do if you are staying in the Netherlands for a short period of time is to get yourself a Swapfiets, which will only cost you €16,90 per month.
 An alternative option is to buy a second-hand bicycle, the prices for which vary from €80 to €150.
 Needless to add, the option of public transportation is always open.
 One way bus ride from Hotel Management School to Maastricht will be around €1.80.
 A train ride will be of a similar price.
 However, it will be a much different price if you were to travel to Amsterdam by train or to any far away city.
 Depending on the distance, the ticket prices will differ, but a round trip to Amsterdam will cost you around €50.
 However, there are often special offers on the website of the NS (Dutch Railways) where you can buy tickets for cheaper prizes.